 Instructions

-- Now add the minced green onions, parsley, and spices (coriander, sumac, paprika, black pepper).
-Season with kosher salt.
+- Flavor the salmon: Add the green onions, parsley, coriander, sumac, paprika, and black pepper.
+Season with a big pinch of salt.
 Mix well until the mixture is combined.
-Cover and chill in the fridge for about ½ hour.
+Cover and chill in your fridge for about 30 minutes.

-- Place bread crumbs on a plate.
-Place each patty in the breadcrumbs plate and press to coat on one side, turn over and press on the other side to coat.
-Place the breaded salmon patties on a sheet pan lined with parchment paper.
+- Make the salmon patties: Line a sheet pan with parchment paper and spread the breadcrumbs on a plate.
+Divide the chilled salmon mixture into 4 equal portions and form into 1-inch thick patties.
+Place each patty in the breadcrumbs and press to coat on one side.
+Flip and press on the other side to coat.
+Place the breaded salmon patties on the lined sheet pan.

-- Cook salmon patties.
-Heat about 3 tablespoon extra virgin olive oil over medium-high heat until shimmering but not smoking.
-Lower each of the patties carefully and cook, for 2 to 4 minutes, turning over once, until lightly browned on both sides and medium-rare within), (adjust heat as necessary during cooking to keep things sizzling and cooking well but without scorching the bread crumbs.) (minimum internal temp should be 115 to 120°F on an instant-read thermometer for medium-rare.)
+- Cook salmon patties: Heat the olive oil over medium-high heat.
+Once the oil shimmers (but before it starts to smoke), carefully lower each of the patties into the hot oil.
+Cook, flipping once, until medium-rare and lightly browned on both sides, about 2-4 minutes.
+Adjust heat as necessary during cooking to keep things sizzling and cooking well but without scorching the bread crumbs.
+The patty should be 115 to 120°F on an instant-read thermometer for medium-rare.

-- Set cooked salmon burgers onto paper towel to drain any excess oil; sprinkle lightly with Kosher salt if you like.
-Add a squeeze of fresh lemon juice on top.
+- Finish the salmon: Set cooked salmon burgers onto paper towels to drain any excess oil.
+Sprinkle lightly with salt and finish with a squeeze of fresh lemon juice.

-- Assemble in prepared buns.
-Spread the buns with a bit of tzatziki sauce.
-Add the salmon, then layer on the arugula, tomato and onion slices…enjoy!
+- Assemble the salmon burgers: If you’re serving burger-style, spread the buns with a bit of tzatziki sauce.
+Add the salmon, then layer on the arugula, tomato and onion slices.
+Enjoy!

 Video